About FAFSA & TAP

 All students who meet the eligibility criteria stated above automatically qualify; however, they must complete the Say Yes Student Certification Form to be eligible for an award.
 Students must also keep Say Yes Syracuse informed of any address, email, or phone number changes.
 This will ensure that the student will receive regular information regarding the program.

 If a student has questions regarding their eligibility, they should speak to the guidance counselor at their high school or contact Say Yes Syracuse.

-Students who in enroll in most of the colleges in the State University of New York (SUNY) and City University of New York (CUNY) are eligible to receive the Say Yes Tuition Scholarship.
-In addition, over 40 private colleges and universities participate in the program.
-Review a complete list of Say Yes Higher Education Compact Partner Colleges.
+Students who enroll in any State University of New York (SUNY) and City University of New York (CUNY) are eligible to receive the Say Yes Tuition Scholarship.
+In addition, more than 100 private colleges and universities participate in the program.
+Review a complete list of Say Yes partner colleges.